WaterFutures/EPyT-Flow/docs/tut.quality.rst

 Specifying an injection of an existing species can be done by calling the function :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.add_species_injection_source`.
 In addition, note that :ref:`injection events <msx_events>` are also implemented.
+In this context, note that the pattern time step is equivalent to the EPANET pattern time step.

 Specifying the initial concentration of bulk and surface species can be done by calling the functions :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.set_bulk_species_node_initial_concentrations` and